STAT545-UBC-hw-2018-19/hw03-zeeva85/hw03_gapminder.md

 Europe       38.172
 Oceania      12.115

 The problem here, I would definately think that the weighted mean is more usefull as a general evaluation than the trimmed mean for me, as the question of "how much trim required" is a justification that I am not in an adequate position to make as I do have the background knowledge of population statstic or world historical background in terms of major events around the world that could shed some light for me to apply a reasonable trim setting value.
-Only 3 questions were required, however as I am attempting all 5, I have choosen the weigheted mean throught the years as my benchmark for low life expectancies in related to question 5.
+Only 3 questions were required, however as I am attempting all 5, I have choosen the weighted mean throught the years as my benchmark for low life expectancies in related to question 5.

 [1962worldpop]: https://ourworldindata.org/world-population-growth